qapquiz/defillama-tvl/README.md

 ```

 We have 2 API for this.
 1. GET /tvl - Displays the cached TVL (a warning will be shown if the data is older than 30 days)
 2. POST /tvl - Updates the TVL for each DAO in the Governance Program IDs listed above.
+It will save the result in `tvl.json`